 • A minimum score in an English or French exam

 • High school degree or higher

 If you are eligible, you then need to make sure you have a high enough CRS score.
 This is a score every potential applicant gets based on a variety of factors, including age, education, language skills, and work experience.

 Immigration Canada invites applicants to apply based on their score, so it’s important to understand your score to have a good idea of whether Express Entry is a good option for you.
-Follow the link here to go to the Immigration Canada calculator, or if you need help with the Express Entry process, join Visto for free here!
+If you need help with the Express Entry process, join the free Visto immigration portal here!